 If you wish to have your family members accompany you in dependent status (F-2/J-2) in the U.S., you must show adequate funds based on the following guidelines.
 Please be advised that if your most current Form I-20/DS-2019 was issued more than one academic year prior, you need to show not only funds for your dependents to be added, but also the most current funds for yourself.

-NOTE: Above required fund amounts provided in the link are estimated based on minimum living costs, not reflecting individuals’ spending habits or emergency expenses.
+NOTE: Required funding amounts are estimated based on minimum living costs, not reflecting individuals’ spending habits or emergency expenses.

 Please provide International Student and Scholar Services (ISSS) with the following information:

 - ISSS 925 Request to Add Dependent Form (link above for F-1/J-1 Students) or Add Dependent Request in Scholar Employee Portal.

 - J-1 Visiting Scholars: Log in to UConn Scholar/Employee Portal with email and password.
 Do NOT use NetID and password.

 - Click on Requests.
 Click on Add New Dependent.

 - Current official financial documents (e.g. bank statements).
 Funds need to meet the minimum requirements noted in the table above.
 Your dependent will also need to have the official bank statement(s) when they go to the Embassy to apply for their visa.